crd1/RubyBots/README.md

 ## Warning
 The bots' code will be executed as-is.
 This implies that bots are able to delete files on your hard disk, for example.
 In a future version there will be a ruleset for the Java Security Manager that can be used.
-At the moment, enabling Java Security disables bot execution which renders this engine kind of pointless.
+At the moment, enabling Java Security (via `-Djava.security.manager`) disables bot execution which renders this engine kind of pointless.

 # Have fun!